canonical/mir/doc/sphinx/explanation/ok-so-what-is-this-wayland-thing-anyway.md

+---
+discourse: 8484
+---

+# OK, so what is this Wayland thing anyway?

 **Or: things are complicated.
 Let's see if one more explanation will incrementally reduce the Internet's Wrongness™**

 We've recently (ok, recently-ish) released [Mir 1.0](https://github.com/MirServer/mir/releases/tag/v1.0.0) with usable Wayland support.
 Yay!